 15. “Cloudy With a Chance of Meatballs” (2009)

-Now you have your movies!
-Grab the pen, paper and popcorn—it is time to watch and learn!
+Now you know all the best English animated movies!
+Grab the pen, paper and popcorn—it is time to watch and learn English!

 Oh, and One More Thing…

 If you like learning English through animated movies, you should also check out the FluentU app.
 Like the website, the FluentU app lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here:

 The FluentU app makes it really easy to watch English videos.
 There are interactive subtitles.
 That means you can tap on any word to see an image, definition and useful examples.

 For example, when you tap on the word “brought,” you see this:

 Learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 The best part?
 FluentU remembers the vocabulary that you’re learning.
 It recommends examples and videos to you based on the words you’ve already learned.
 You have a truly personalized experience.